cmennens/pg_scripts/README.md

-# pg_scripts
+📦 PostgreSQL Scripts Repository

-PostgreSQL Scripts
+A collection of efficient and reusable PostgreSQL scripts for database management, optimization, and automation.

-I take no responsibility for any of these scripts or their impact.
-Always test your code.
+📑 Table of Contents